Asante Empire: Military

 While actual forces deployed in the field were less than potential strength, tens of thousands of soldiers were usually available to serve the needs of the empire.
 Mobilization depended on small cadres of regulars, who guided and directed levees and contingents called up from provincial governors.

 Organization was structured around an advance guard, main body, rear guard and two right and left wing flanking elements.
-This provided flexibility in the forest country the Ashanti armies typically operated in.
+This provided flexibility in the forest country the Asante armies typically operated in.
 Horses were known to survive in Kumasi but because they could not survive in the tsetse fly-infested forest zone in the south, there was no cavalry.
-Ashanti high-ranking officers rode horses with the hauteur of European officers but they did not ride to battle.
+Asante high-ranking officers rode horses with the hauteur of European officers but they did not ride to battle.
 The approach to the battlefield was typically via converging columns, and tactics included ambushes and extensive maneuvers on the wings.
-Unique among African armies, the Ashanti deployed medical units to support their fighters.
+Unique among African armies, the Asante deployed medical units to support their fighters.
 This force was to expand the empire substantially and continually for over a century, and defeated the British in several encounters.

-Brass barrel blunderbuss were produced in some states in the Gold Coast including the Ashanti Empire around the eighteenth and nineteenth centuries.
+Brass barrel blunderbuss were produced in some states in the Gold Coast including the Asante Empire around the eighteenth and nineteenth centuries.
 Various accounts indicate that Asante blacksmiths were not only able to repair firearms, but that barrels, locks and stocks were on occasion remade.

-Wars of the Asante

-From 1806 until 1896, the Ashanti state was in a perpetual state of war involving expansion or defense of its domain.
-Ashanti exploits against other African forces made it the paramount power in the region.
-Its impressive performance against the British also earned it the respect of European powers.

-Asante–Fante War

-In 1806, the Ashanti pursued two rebel leaders through Fante territory to the coast.
-The British refusal to surrender the rebels led to an Ashanti attack.
-This was devastating enough that the British handed over a rebel; the other escaped.
-In 1807 disputes with the Fante led to the Ashanti–Fante War, in which the Ashanti were victorious under Asantehene Osei Bonsu ("Bonsu, the whale").